Where Is Your Tower?

 For the curious, ABC 7 transmits on the frequency of 627.25 Mhz Visual, and 631.75 Mhz Aural through a directional antenna that beams our signal south from Parrish, FL in an arc of 155 degrees.
 Our output power is 2880kW.
-ABC 7 uses several additional microwave and business band frequencies to send our programming from our Studio on 10th Street in Sarasota, to our transmitter in Parrish, FL.
+ABC 7 uses several additional microwave and business band frequencies to send our news, weather, and other programming from our Studio on 10th Street in Sarasota, to our transmitter in Parrish, FL.

 What is your coverage area?

-Our primary coverage area consists of Sarasota and Manatee counties.
+ABC 7's news and weather primary coverage area consists of Sarasota and Manatee counties.